WritingPanda/gocodeup.github.io/md/lampj/git/intro.md

 GitHub is an online service that manages Git repositories.
 As a student of the LAMP+J class, you will need your own GitHub account.
 Work completed in the course will be "checked-in" to Git repositories in your account.

 First, you will need to create a GitHub account.
+When creating your account, you may choose any username you'd like, but please use your real name and make sure to upload a recent headshot of yourself as your profile image.
+Once class starts, you will login to the Codeup learning system using your GitHub account and it is important that we can easily identify who you are.

 [https://github.com/join](https://github.com/join)